yamarkz/postal_code_jp/README.md

-# zip_code_jp
+# postal_code_jp

-A dart package for Japan Post official zip code search and update.
+A dart package for Japan Post official postal code, a.k.a zip code, search and update.

 Inspired by  [rinkei/jipcode](https://github.com/rinkei/jipcode).